Cocker Spaniel training and dog behaviour very often go hand in hand.

 Here's how to give your Cocker Spaniel training to stop those annoying attention-seeking behaviours and teach your pet some good manners before they really get out of hand.

-If dogs become separated from their pack (and don't forget, in their domesticated world, you are their pack), they can often become anxious and distressed...and that's when the trouble begins.
+If dogs become separated from their pack (and don't forget, in their domesticated world, YOU are their pack), they can often become anxious and distressed...and that's when the trouble begins.

 Some dogs can handle being left alone for a while but soon become bored and restless.
 When that happens, they often go looking for mischief!